saeed1245/AI-Engineer-Roadmap/README.md

 Learned: lists.
 Built a Rock, Paper, Scissors game using list indexing for ASCII art and random choice for computer moves.
 ## Day 5
 Learned: for loops.
 Built a random password generator using loops and the random module.
+## Day 6
+Learned: functions and while loops.
+Practiced using Reeborg's World — solved Hurdle challenges 1 to 4 and the Maze project by combining functions, while loops, and if/elif/else logic to navigate the robot.